 Life moves pretty fast, you may be an empty nester now yourself, and may also be still trying to adjust to a home that’s not full of the hustle and bustle of kids running around.
 Each life stage requires a time of adjustment and a period of settling in.
 The teenage years are an example of this, as is becoming a parent for the first time.
 Likewise, for your parents, it may feel like only yesterday that they were fit and active, so having constant aches and pains, or mobility issues may come as a shock to them.

 It can be hard to understand how it feels not to be able to do things that you always could in the past but try to picture yourself in their shoes.
-Thinking about the situation from your elderly parents’ perspective will make it easier for you to empathize with them and to find ways to help them out.
+Thinking about the situation from your elderly parents’ perspective will make it easier for you to empathize with them and find ways to help them out.

 If your parents are keen to stay living in their own home, then you may want to find ways to make this easier for them.
 Living in their own home will help them to stay independent.
-Nowadays, there are some fantastic solutions which make homes far more accessible.
+Nowadays, there are some fantastic solutions that make homes far more accessible.
 Items such as walk-in bathtubs, shower seats, stairlifts, and specialist Aged Care Furniture will help them to live comfortably in their own home for longer.

 Try to keep areas such as hallways clear of clutter, so that they can easily move around their home without the risk of tripping over.
+You may also consider hiring a senior care helper a few times a week to help with basic chores, preparing meals, and personal care.

 Stay on the Move